 View the Student Protection Plan

-If your application is accepted, a written offer of a place to study online will be made.
-To accept this offer a confirmation payment is required comprising an administration fee of £235 and £1,000 security deposit.
-Prior to enrolment you will also need to pay £6,000 in advance tuition fees.
-You must pay both these sums no later than the date set out in your offer: Non-payment by this deadline may put your place at risk.
-Before commencement of your course, you will also be required to pay the balance of the first term’s fees as set out in the individualised payment plan attached to your offer letter.
+If the application is accepted, a written offer of a place will be made.
+To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £235 and £1,000 security deposit.
+Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay £6,000 in advance tuition fees.
+Non-payment by the fee deadline may put your place at risk.
+If you do not require a CAS you must pay this sum no later than 3 months before the start date of your programme.
+Once the CAS has been issued, and before arrival at the Centre, you will be required to pay the balance of the first two terms' fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.

 - prior to commencement of your programme; or